PricelessToolkit/ESPBell-MAX/README.md

 </details>

 > [!WARNING]
-> If there is current leakage between contacts 1 and 2 see "Dorbell wiring diagram" ESPBell-Max will not work properly "The current flow may be due to the installed light in the doorbell button which can trigger ESPBell-MAX early" So before you start it’s better to check it with a multimeter.
+> If there is current leakage between contacts 1 and 2 see "Dorbell wiring diagram" ESPBell-Max will not work properly "The current flow may be due to the installed light bulb in the doorbell button which can trigger ESPBell-MAX early" So before you start it’s better to check it with a multimeter.

 ## Home Assistant Configuration
 > [!NOTE]